SENKAN!

 15 October 1929: First Reconstruction:

 Kure Navy Yard.
 HIEI is demilitarized and converted to a training ship to avoid having to be scrapped under the limitations imposed by the Washington Naval Treaty.
-Her aft 14-inch turret and four torpedo tubes are removed.
+Her aft 14-inch turret and all torpedo tubes are removed.
 Her armor belt and all of the her 6-inch guns are removed.
 Twenty-five of her 36 Yarrow boilers are removed.
-Her speed is reduced to 18 knots.
+Her speed is reduced.
+All aircraft equipment is landed.
 The number of her funnels is reduced from three to two.
 All of her demilitarized equpment and armament is preserved and carefully stored.

 30 November 1929:

 Rerated a Reserve ship.
-Captain Ishii Jirô assumes command.
+Captain Ishii Jiro is appointed CO.

 22 April 1930: The London Treaty: